FNaF Logo

 The red color of the logo is very symbolic and associated with the horror theme.

-- It reminds of blood, sudden events, frightening screams, making one shudder.
+• It reminds one of blood, sudden events, frightening screams, making one shudder.

 The Five Nights at Freddy’s logo conveys tension and mystery through its distressed, worn letter texture.
 The text is set in a bold style, with characters that appear scratched or aged, as if damaged over time.
 The title is divided into three lines, visually referencing the trio of central animatronic characters embodying the game’s core horror.

 Despite the roughness and wear, the letters remain legible.
-Similar typefaces in style include Impacted and Rough Riders Bold, though the original design features unique detailing that enhances its eerie and unsettling tone.
+Similar in style are Impacted and Rough Riders Bold, though the original design features unique detailing that enhances its eerie, unsettling tone.